Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Three categories, ~50 X handles split across them.
 ArgoCD watches the manifests and auto-syncs.
 Images come from GitHub Actions on every push to main, multi-arch (linux/amd64, linux/arm64), tagged :main, :sha-<short>, and on tag pushes, semver.

-End-to-end change cycle for a new X handle: ~30 seconds. sops --set on the secret, git push, ArgoCD applies, kubectl rollout restart deployment/politics-api -n politics so the new env var is picked up by a fresh pod.
+The end-to-end change cycle for a new X handle is approximately thirty seconds: sops --set updates the secret, git push initiates the ArgoCD reconciliation, and kubectl rollout restart deployment/politics-api -n politics ensures that a fresh pod receives the new environment variable.

-Adding a new category requires editing the configmap and the secret, both committed to the same repo, so it is one commit and one rollout.
+Adding a new category requires edits to the ConfigMap and Secret, both committed to the same repository; the resulting change requires one commit and one rollout.

 Engineering issues encountered